hantsy/spring6-sandbox/docs/test-bean.md

 }
 ```

-In this test, we stub the methods partially, not stub the `findAll` method.
-When running the tests, it will call the real `findAll` method of the default implementation class.
+In this test, we partially stub the methods, leaving the `findAll` method unstubbed.
+When running the tests, it will invoke the real `findAll` method of the default implementation class.

 > [!NOTE]
-> Since Spring Boot 3.4, the `MockBean` and `SpyBean` are marked as `@Deprecated` which will be remove in a future version, it is better to use the new annotations provided in Spring 6.2 instead.
+> Starting with Spring Boot 3.4, the `MockBean` and `SpyBean` annotations are marked as `@Deprecated` and will be removed in a future version.
+It is recommended to use the new annotations provided in Spring Framework 6.2 instead.